 In the Junior School setting sport helps to develop co-ordination and balance, gross motor skills, emotional resilience, friendships, sportsmanship, co-operation and leaderships skills and a sense of belonging.
-We encourage participation in sport because we know that physical activity contributes to physical, mental and social health.
+We encourage participation in sport because physical activity contributes to physical, mental and social health.

 Research also shows that children who are involved in sport from a young age are significantly more likely to be physically active later in life, have improved sleep and reduced risk of obesity and related illnesses.
-All children participate in one 45 minute PE lessons and an hour-long sport session at school each week.
-During this time children are exposed to fitness skills, swimming, athletics, basketball, netball, touch football, cricket, gymnastics, dance, European handball, lacrosse, AFL and more.
+All children participate in one 45 minute PE lessons and an hour-long sport session each week.
+During this time children are exposed to fitness skills, swimming, athletics, basketball, netball, touch football, cricket, gymnastics, dance, sof-crosse, AFL and more.